Montour Trail

 The Montour Trail is a multi-use recreational rail trail near Pittsburgh, Pennsylvania.
 It was formerly the Montour Railroad.
+It was named a national recreation trail in 2017.

 It has a mostly crushed limestone with partially asphalt surface, appropriate for bicycling, walking, running, and cross-country skiing.
 Eventually, this trail segment will extend 47 mi from Coraopolis, Pennsylvania to Clairton, Pennsylvania.

 The trail is part of a 204 mi rails to trails project between Pittsburgh and Cumberland, Maryland that makes up part of a 400 mi trail system between Pittsburgh and Washington, D.C., known as the Great Allegheny Passage.